 5 Tips to Help Founders Take Compliance Seriously

 While time is a valuable resource that founders often prefer to use for growth, issues of non-compliance can sink that growth in an instant.
-Today, India has more business-friendly government policy, but regulations here and worldwide change everyday.
-The challenge for founders is knowing the exact steps to prevent fines, embarrassment, theft, fraud … even jail.
+Today, India has a more business-friendly government policy, but regulations here and worldwide change every day.
+The challenge for founders is knowing the exact steps to prevent fines, embarrassment, theft, fraud, and even jail.
 For founders who are serious about compliance, use the following five tips to get started.

 Establish Relationships With Regulators

 This was one of many regulatory challenges Manohar spent the majority of his time working with regulators to simplify, even though he would have preferred to spend that time with customers.
-These challenges extended globally because companies like Hitachi in Japan, for example, were hesitant to partner with Tandon Magnetics because the directors knew the Indian government took a long time to grant permission on such collaborations.
+These challenges extended globally because companies like Hitachi in Japan, for example, are hesitant to partner with Tandon Magnetics because the directors knew the Indian government took a long time to grant permission on such collaborations.
 Because of Manohar’s relationship with regulators, he secured permission in 45 days.
-Like Manohar, you may prefer to spend that time with customers, but reaching out and developing relationships with regulators will pay off in the long run.
+Like Manohar, you may prefer to spend that time with clients, but developing relationships with regulators will pay off in the long run.

-At a minimum, engage a certified accountant, corporate secretary and legal counsel to help you assess and address compliance vulnerabilities, formulate a compliance plan and document key compliance information such as written policies, communication with regulators and even case files.
+- Assemble a dedicated compliance team.
+Engage a certified accountant, corporate secretary, and legal counsel to help you assess and address compliance vulnerabilities, formulate a compliance plan, and document key compliance information such as written policies, communication with regulators and even case files.

+- Develop a customized compliance plan.
 Your compliance program need not be expensive but should be tailored to the needs of your business.
-You can roll out the program over time as long as the program clearly communications expectations and potential vulnerabilities.
+You can roll out the program over time as long as the program clearly communicates expectations and potential vulnerabilities.

 If you’re a startup founder looking for resources to help you succeed, Tandon Group may be able to help.
-Tandon Group has provided numerous startups with business advice and funding support for more than 30 years.
+We’ve provided numerous startups with business advice and funding support for more than 40 years.
 Contact us today and learn more about how we can support you.